5upto/nirctc/README.md

 The NIRCTC is a simple user-centric application designed with a focus on performance, security, and scalability.
 This mini project was an insightful dive into how the architecture of a reservation system works as well as how many of the real-world projects follow a similar architecture to perform the specified tasks.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-username/) or [Twitter](https://twitter.com/your-twitter-handle/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/5upto/).